kaapana/kaapana/docs/excluded/kaapana_documentation.rst

 Meta
 ----
 Meta makes it possible to visualize and explore the metadata of images.
-It allows not only an overview of the data on the system, but is also used to define cohorts for experiments.
+It allows not only an overview of the data on the system, but is also used to define datasets for experiments.
 By creating filters for desired DICOM tags, the total data set can be stratified.
 In addition, the results can be combined with visually appealing graphs in dashboards.
 It is also possible to create your own visualizations and dashboards.